jacobpretorius/Tyrell/README.md

 remindme in 4 hours that I like coffee -> you guessed it.

-You don’t need to @Tyrell the bot for remindme to work, it will get it from anywhere in a post.
+**You don’t need to @Tyrell the bot for remindme to work**, it will get it from anywhere in a post.
+**YOU MUST @TYRELL OR TYRELL the bot for the rest of the functions to work!.**
 ### tyrell slap

 >tyrell slap